sparkfun/SparkFun_Apollo3_AmbiqSuite_BSPs/README.md

 git clone https://github.com/sparkfun/SparkFun_Apollo3_AmbiqSuite_BSPs boards_sfe # Clone this repo into a directory called 'boards_sfe'

 # Assuming you have your ARMCC (arm-none-eabi-xxx) toolchain installed you can then build examples
-cd boards_sfe/common/examples/$YOUR_EXAMPLE/gcc
-make BOARD=$YOUR_BOARD
-make BOARD=$YOUR_BOARD clean
+YOUR_BOARD=redboard_artemis_atp       # choose the directory name of the board you want to use cd boards_sfe/common/examples/$YOUR_EXAMPLE/gcc make BOARD=$YOUR_BOARD make BOARD=$YOUR_BOARD clean